jsnyder/stm32loader/README.md

 * Use proper logging instead of print statements
 * Try Azure pipelines for CI
 * Support PyPy, PyPy3
-* Drop Python2 support; start using intenum for commands and replies
+* Start using intenum for commands and replies
-* Determine flash page size or make this configurable